f-leoni/HackerNewsTelegramBot/readme.md

 - The bot expects `API_ID` and `API_HASH` to be set.
 If missing, the script raises a ValueError.
 - The provided `telegram_bot/requirements.txt` includes some dependencies; you may need to install `pyrogram`, `python-dotenv`, `requests` and `beautifulsoup4` if not already present.
 - The SQLite database file (`bookmarks.db`) is created in the working directory.

-If you want, I can also update `telegram_bot/requirements.txt` to include all runtime dependencies (pyrogram, python-dotenv, requests, beautifulsoup4) and add a short troubleshooting section.
-Tell me if you'd like that.